CloudLabsAI-Azure/hack-in-a-day-data/recruitment-interview-prep-agent/getting-started.md

    > **Environment Foundation:** This step creates the foundational environment that will support your agents with company-specific data and knowledge sources.

    > **Note:** Environment provisioning may take 10–15 minutes to complete.
 Wait until the status shows as ready before proceeding.

+   > **Note:** If you are still unable to see the newly created environment, please close the browser completely and open a new InPrivate window.
+Log in again and check whether the environment appears.
+If it is still not visible, try creating the environment one more time.

 1. In the power **platform admin center**, select **Manage** from left menu and click on the environment with the name, ODL_User <inject key="Deployment ID" enableCopy="false"></inject>'s Environment.